 Such rough planning serves as an outlook, enables a kind of "foresight" and allows materials to be procured in good time and delivery dates to be planned.
 This planning stage usually takes place as part of Material Requirements Planning (MRP) in the Enterprise Resource Planning (ERP) system.

-Detailed planning as tactical implementation
+The detailed scheduling as a tactical implementation

 In this phase, a specific allocation of machines, employees and other resources is made for each planned production order.
 The orders are assigned a detailed processing sequence, with the aim of minimizing waiting times and ensuring maximum utilization of resources.
-Detailed planning thus coordinates the activities on the store floor within a defined, shorter time frame, typically from a few days to a few weeks.
+Detailed planning thus coordinates the activities on the shop floor within a defined, shorter time frame, typically from a few days to a few weeks.

 In contrast to rough-cut planning, the material is assumed to be available, as the material availability has already been taken into account in the previous rough-cut planning.
 This planning is often still done manually, with an Excel spreadsheet being the most common tool.
 However, it should be noted that many optimization potentials are not taken into account in this procedure and capacity reserves cannot be optimally exploited.